JoepVanlier/JSFX/README.md

 # Swellotron
 ![SwellotronUI](https://i.imgur.com/ikizwwk.gif)

+Machine for combining two sounds into ambient soundscapes.

 It computes the spectrum of both signals (using the STFT), multiplies the magnitudes in the spectral domain and puts the result of that in an energy buffer.
 This energy buffer is drained proportionally to its contents.
 The energy buffer is then used to resynthesize the sound, but this time with a random phase.

 In plain terms, it behaves almost like a reverb, where frequencies that both sounds have in common are emphasized and frequencies where the sounds differ are attenuated.
 This will almost always lead to something that sounds pretty harmonic.